 Depreciation is the depletion in the book value of fixed assets due to wear and tear that occurs during their use.
-Depreciation is accounted as a charge against profit in each accounting period.
+It is accounted as a charge against profit in each accounting period.
 This is essential to reflect the true value of fixed assets in the books.
 There are several methods prescribed to measure and record the depreciation on fixed assets.

 This article looks at meaning of and differences between two popular methods of depreciation – straight line method and written down value method.